EVs: Are The Poster Boys Of Green Mobility Really That Pocket-Friendly?

 Initially, people bought a car.
 Then, they had the option to choose between a petrol and a diesel version.
 Then, with rising costs came the options of CNG and LPG.
 Those who had a few lakhs extra to spare went for hybrid versions.
 Now, there’s the choice of cars that run completely on electric motors.

-Though the electric motor technology has been around for a while, it has gathered momentum only in the last few years, at least in the passenger vehicle segment, thanks to the government push and the increased global chatter around clean energy and sustainability, and mostly importantly, the grave realisation that fossil fuels won’t be around for too long.
+Though the electric motor technology has been around for a while, it has gathered momentum only in the last few years, at least in the passenger vehicle segment, thanks to the government push and the increased global chatter around clean energy and sustainability, and most important, the grave realisation that fossil fuels won’t be around for too long.

 But more than everything else, they have the cheapest running cost among the three options – petrol, diesel and electric.